NoelCav/XSplitScreen/README.md

 1. Install the plugin and click the 'Enable' button in the XSplitScreen menu

-If there aren't enough profiles the first profile will be copied
+If there aren't enough profiles the first profile will be copied.
+Console commands are also available.

 # Console commands